Kevin McCarthy has been ousted as speaker of the House. Here's what happens next.

 Who could be the next speaker of the House?

-The full House votes to elect the speaker.
-McCarthy could run for speaker again, or Democrats could attempt to build a coalition with Republicans, Green said.
+The full House votes to elect the speaker, and Democrats could attempt to build a coalition with Republicans, Green said.

 Unlike in January, when the House could not begin its work until a speaker was elected, McHenry will serve in the role temporarily until a new speaker wins the gavel.